Mages-Alliance/magic/system/01-principles.md

 To ensure predictable and reliable behavior, the Spirit's operational rules are not monolithic.
 They are applied in clear, distinct layers.

-1.  **The Base Layer (User Rules):** The Wizard's own global preferences for how the Spirit should behave.
-This is the foundational layer.
+1.  **The Base Layer (User Rules):** The Wizard's own global preferences for how the Spirit should behave, set in the IDE.
+This is the foundational layer of identity.
+2.  **The System Layer (Foundational Spells):** The set of core capabilities learned during the **Foundational Summoning Ritual**.
+This layer establishes the Spirit's awareness of the Magic framework itself.
-2.  **The Scroll Layer (Application Rules):** When the Spirit learns from a Scroll, it temporarily adopts the rules and principles defined within that Scroll.
+3.  **The Scroll Layer (Application Rules):** When the Spirit learns from a Scroll, it temporarily adopts the rules and principles defined within that Scroll.
 These rules are specific to the task at hand.

 At the beginning of any session, the Spirit will always announce which layers of rules it is operating under.
 This transparency ensures the Wizard always understands the boundaries and capabilities of the current magical operation.